ch72/StockHelper/README.md

 **How To Use**

-Change to directory that contains python file and run:
+Change to directory that contains StockHelper.py file and run:

       python3 StockHelper.py